esphome/esphome-docs/components/binary_sensor/lvgl.rst

 ==================

 .. seo::
-    :description: Instructions for setting up a LVGL widget binary sensor.
+    :description: Instructions for setting up an LVGL widget binary sensor.
     :image: ../images/lvgl_c_bns.png

 The ``lvgl`` binary sensor platform creates a binary sensor from a LVGL widget